Is laser hair removal safe?

 - using only professional, certified equipment.

-After laser hair removal, temporary skin reactions may occur.
-The skin may become red and slightly swollen.
-You may feel burning or irritation.
-These symptoms usually disappear quickly, often within a few hours, although they may persist for a few days.
+After laser hair removal, transient skin reactions may occur.
+The skin may be red and slightly swollen.
+You may feel a burning sensation or irritation.
+These symptoms usually subside quickly, often within a few hours, although they may persist for several days.

-Serious complications are much rarer and usually result from errors during the procedure or the patient not following recommendations.
-They may include burns, permanent discoloration, and even scars or skin infections.
-During the treatment, it is necessary to avoid moles and birthmarks to prevent damage to them.
+More serious complications are much rarer and usually result from errors during the procedure or the patient not following recommendations.
+They may include burns, permanent discoloration, and even scarring or skin infections.
+It is necessary to avoid moles and birthmarks during the procedure to prevent damage to them.

-Depilation laser is a safe method of hair removal, however, before the procedure it is necessary to familiarize yourself with a list of contraindications.
-The procedure should be postponed in case of:
+Laser hair removal is a safe method of hair removal, but before the procedure, it is necessary to familiarize yourself with the list of contraindications.
+The treatment should be postponed in case of:

 - pregnancy and breastfeeding,

-- fresh sunburn (from sun exposure, tanning beds, self-tanners),
+- recent sun exposure (from the sun, tanning beds, self-tanners),

-- use of photosensitizing medications and herbs, including retinoids, certain antibiotics, and St. John's Wort,
+- use of photosensitizing drugs and herbs, including retinoids, certain antibiotics, and St. John's Wort,

-- use of exfoliating cosmetics (containing acids like AHA, BHA, azelaic acid) and chemical peels,
+- use of exfoliating cosmetics (containing acids such as AHA, BHA, azelaic acid) and chemical peels,

 - certain hormonal disorders (e.g. PCOS) that may reduce the effectiveness of the treatment.

-It is worth noting that laser hair removal is not effective for blonde, gray, or red hair that does not contain sufficient melanin.
+It is worth noting that laser hair removal is not effective for light, grey, or red hair that does not contain a sufficient amount of melanin.

-The safety of laser hair removal is a shared responsibility of the patient and the specialist.
-Always choose a clinic with experienced staff and equipment certified for safety – this is the basis of security.
+Laser hair removal safety is a shared responsibility of the patient and the specialist.
+Always choose a clinic with experienced staff and equipment certified for safety.
 Before the procedure, consult with a specialist to assess your skin and exclude any contraindications for hair removal.
 It is also essential to prepare your skin for the procedure: avoid sunbathing (sun, tanning beds) and self-tanners for several weeks before the treatment to minimize the risk of complications.

-After the treatment, key is skin care focusing on moisturizing and regeneration.
-Use gentle products, such as creams with D-panthenol or aloe vera gel.
-Avoid hot baths, saunas, and intense physical activity for at least a day after the procedure.
+After the procedure, key to care for the skin includes moisturizing and regeneration.
+Use gentle products such as creams with D-panthenol or aloe vera gel.
+Avoid hot baths, saunas, and intense physical activity for at least a day after the treatment.
 Consistent use of high sun protection is extremely important.
-Protect the treated areas from UV radiation by using SPF 50 sunscreen.
-This will prevent discoloration.
+Protect the treated areas from UV rays by using an SPF 50 sunscreen to prevent discoloration.

-Home depilatories use Intense Pulsed Light (IPL) technology, which is safe to use.
+Home hair removal devices use Intense Pulsed Light (IPL) technology, which is safe to use.
 They emit weaker and less precise light than professional lasers.
-Modern IPL devices are equipped with a number of safety features, such as:
+Modern IPL devices are equipped with a range of safety features, such as:

 - skin color sensors that automatically adjust the power,